 Write a down your memories.
 If I could remember some of the stories my grandmother told, or even my parents… I would seal each word and expression into a secure vault in my heart.
 I would have a guard to protect me from myself.
 The key would be to describe my feelings, so she would know which memories to release.
 Which ones would mend, soothe, or trigger a turn of events.
 Which ones would bring laughter or tears… as there is a time for both.
 Memories of our past can slow down progress toward future goals, or they can springboard us forward.
 Start by writing them down.

 Write down your realities.
-When you take a peek back at what you wrote, maybe things aren’t as bad as you thought.
-Perhaps you discover things are worse than you thought, and it’s time to turn them around.
+When you take a peek back at what you’ve written, maybe things aren’t as bad as you believed.
+Perhaps you will discover things are worse than you thought, and it’s time to turn them around.
 Or maybe gratitude escapes from between the lines, and you find your life is better than ever imagined.
-Sometimes seeing your reality outlined on paper (or WORD document) causes the jolt we need to appreciate or make a needed change.
+Sometimes seeing your reality outlined on paper (or WORD document) causes the needed jolt to appreciate or make a change.

 My point is, discoveries about our inner selves are important.
 And I believe they lead to brilliant writing.
 The most moving stories I’ve read have always been written from emotion; from someone feeling something, in both fiction and nonfiction.
 As a teacher, it’s what I impress upon my students the most.
 We write best what we know best… and this works in any genre because we can transfer emotions and feelings to any story topic.
 Read the nonfiction poem below: